 (3) Except in so far as the contrary intention appears, an expression that is used in this Act and in the Convention, otherwise than in an annex to the Convention, (whether or not a particular meaning is assigned to it by the Convention) has, in this Act, the same meaning as in the Convention.

-(4) For the purposes of this Act —

-(a) inter-state voyage and overseas voyage have the same respective meanings as in the Navigation Act 1912 of the Commonwealth; and

-(b) an intra-state voyage is a voyage other than an inter-state voyage or an overseas voyage; and

-(c) for the purposes of paragraphs (a) and (b), a ship shall be deemed to be proceeding on a voyage from the time when it is got under way for the purpose of proceeding on the voyage until the time when it is got under way for the purpose of proceeding on another voyage.
+[(4) deleted]

 (5) A discharge of oil or of an oily mixture or of a liquid substance or a mixture containing a liquid substance onto or into any land or waters, or any structure or thing, having the result that the whole or any part of the oil or oily mixture or liquid substance or mixture containing a liquid substance eventually enters any State waters, is for the purposes of this Act deemed to be a discharge into those State waters of the oil or oily mixture or liquid substance or mixture containing a liquid substance.

-(6) Where, at any time, the gross tonnage applicable to a ship has been determined otherwise than in accordance with the Tonnage Measurement Convention, then, in the application of this Act to the ship at that time, a reference in this Act to the gross tonnage of a ship not expressed in tons shall be taken to be a reference to the gross tonnage of the ship expressed in tons.
+(6) Where, at any time, the gross tonnage applicable to a ship has been determined otherwise than in accordance with the Tonnage Convention, then, in the application of this Act to the ship at that time, a reference in this Act to the gross tonnage of a ship not expressed in tons shall be taken to be a reference to the gross tonnage of the ship expressed in tons.

 [Section 3 amended: No. 46 of 1993 s.
 46; No. 71 of 2003 s.
-11.]
+11; No. 24 of 2023 s.
+110.]

 4. Crown bound